-The Multipart capability of DocumentsCorePack allows to create & concatenate documents or document packages consisting of multiple elements.
-They come in handy when documents should be assembled of different parts like Cover letters, Terms & Conditions, Legal terms, etc.
+The Multipart capability of DocumentsCorePack (DCP) allows users to create & concatenate documents and document packages that consist of multiple elements.
+They come in handy when documents need to be assembled from different parts, such as cover letters, terms & conditions, contracts, etc.

-Each part of such a document package can originate from different sources, supporting
+Each part of such a document package can originate from a different source, including:

 - Files stored as a note in Dynamics 365 (DataVerse).